wundergraph/terraform-provider-cosmo/README.md

 Further in depth examples can be found in the [examples](examples) directory.

+## Importing resources

+Resources can be imported into Terraform using the `terraform import` command.
+The following resources are supported for import:

+- `cosmo_namespace`
+- `cosmo_federated_graph`
+- `cosmo_subgraph`
+- `cosmo_contract`
+- `cosmo_monograph`

+For detailed instructions on how to import each resource, refer to the corresponding resource documentation in the corresponding [docs](docs/resources).

 ## Cosmo Local Example

 The module [cosmo-local](examples/cosmo-local) contains an example of how to use the provider to manage a local cosmo setup on minikube.